jasonm23/onlisp-markdown/onlisp.md

 takes a string and either ﬁnds the symbol which prints as the string, or makes a new one which does.

-Any string can be the print-name of a symbol, even a string containing lower- case letters or macro characters like parentheses.
+Any string can be the print-name of a symbol, even a string containing lowercase letters or macro characters like parentheses.
 When a symbol’s name contains such oddities, it is printed within vertical bars, as above.
 In source code, such symbols should either be enclosed in vertical bars, or the offending characters preceded by backslashes: